The BC Chicken Growers’ Association has three fully equipped trailers that are replicas of real broiler chicken farms in BC.

-Here are just a few testimonies from BC Teachers following our visit:
+Here are just a few testimonials from BC Teachers following our visit:

 “Having ‘straight from the source’ information is an added bonus to a great presentation.
 As a population locally owned and operated is very important to us and it was such a valuable experience for the children to have direct contact.”

 “The presentation was interesting, engaging and thought provoking; there were many thoughts and questions shared when we got back to class.
 We will further look into the online resources over the next week or so.”

 “Please keep this program going, it has meant a lot to my students.
 So much GREAT information.”

 Want to know more about where chickens come from?
 Explore our online story and activity book, “The Chicks Are Coming”.

 You can colour in the pictures online or print it out yourself to colour at home.

 Choose a pencil from the bottom tray.
 There are 24 colours for you to choose from.